 According to the latest figures from MIND, the mental health charity for England and Wales, one in four people in the UK will experience a mental health issue each year.
 Mental Health America’s most recent report revealed the figures for the USA are one in five adults having issues, equating to more than 40 million Americans.

-Unfortunately, many managers still claim they are lacking the knowledge to either identify or remedy the situation.
+Unfortunately, many managers are still unaware of how to improve mental health in the workplace.
 Prospective job applicants are often reluctant to divulge problems.
 If you are an HR Manager, you need to possess the skills to recognize when an employee is undergoing a mental health situation and appreciate what can be done in terms of providing support.

 Staff will only be reluctant to report symptoms if they feel this will incur a negative response.
 There must be open communication in your organization.
 The employee has to be in a position to trust their employer will stand by them.
 Not only will this be an essential part of the recovery process, it will send out positive signals about the company values.